Loading…

 Leticia Rhi Buckley

-Leticia is a mom, wife, the daughter of Mexican immigrants, born and raised in East Los Angeles.
-She has built a career developing programs and guiding public policy that connects the dots between historically under-resourced communities and the arts.
-Leticia is Chief Executive Officer...
+Leticia is a mom, wife, and the daughter of Mexican immigrants, born and raised in East Los Angeles.
+Her journey has fueled her career in developing programs and shaping public policy that bridges the gap between historically under-resourced communities and the arts.
+As the Chief...
 Read More →

 Tuesday May 20, 2025 12:00 - 13:00 PDT